Garment industry can become a job engine for Ghana - GIZ

 Source: GNA

-Christian Wollnik, a team leader at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), has observed that the garment industry could become a job engine for Ghana.
+Mr Christian Wollnik, a Team Leader at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), has observed that the garment industry could become a job engine for Ghana.

 He said GIZ was, therefore, considering the expansion of its engagement in that sector beyond its existing projects.